 - Bee City USA (2017-2019): The certification acknowledges the efforts of the Landscaping Maintenance Division to support pollinator habitat in the community through the use of appropriate landscaping plants and trees, the protection of foraging areas, and an integrated pest management program.

 Energy Action Award from Ventura County Regional Energy Alliance, plus Certificate of Recognition from California State Legislature for Energy Action (2019)

 - SCAG Sustainability Award (2018): Green Region award for Heritage Park in Thousand Oaks.

-- Beacon Spotlight Award (2016): The City accepted the Beacon 2016 spotlight award for excellence in a holistic approach to climate change and sustainability.
+- Beacon Spotlight Awards (2016): The City accepted the Beacon 2016 GOLD spotlight awards for excellence in a holistic approach to climate change and sustainability.
 The awards were for Agency Greenhouse Gas Reductions and the Agency Energy Savings.

 - Cool Planet Award - Southern California Edison (SCE) and the Climate Registry (2015): This annual award recognizes the valuable contribution of SCE business customers who demonstrate exemplary leadership in energy and carbon management within their size and industry sector.

 - Green Community Leadership Award - Ventura County Regional Energy Alliance (2015): The award recognized Thousand Oaks' extraordinary community outreach and engagement through weekly blog posts, social media and a monthly e-newsletter that reaches more than 9,000 residents.